 This session provides an overview of the key elements of a campaign, including establishing oneself as a candidate, developing a campaign plan, and launching the campaign.

-Track 2: Introduction to Connecticut Politics and Advocacy
+Track 2: Introduction to Connecticut Politics

 The session provides a “nuts and bolts” overview of the government and political party structure in the Connecticut and answers the most common questions about how to get involved in political life.
 Topics include how to position oneself for appointment to a public board/ commission and how to become active in the political parties.

 Presenters: State Representative Terrie Wood (R-141) and Nancy DiNardo, former Connecticut State Democrat Party Chair

 Luncheon Plenary: Using Social Media and Data in Politics